SkriptLang/skript-io/README.md

 Opens a website at the provided path and port, defaulting to the root path `/` on port 80.
 Whenever a request is received, the code inside the section will be run.

+Responses to a request should start by sending a status code (e.g. 200 = OK) and then any data.

 Website paths should end in a separator `/`, and will handle any requests to their directory.
 A website on the root path `/` will accept any unhandled requests.